totalspectrum/spin2cpp/doc/basic.md

 ### LONG

 A signed 32 bit integer.
 An alias for `integer`.
 The unsigned version of this is `ulong`.

+### LONGINT

+A signed 64 bit integer.
+The unsigned version of this is `ulongint`.
+This type is not yet fully implemented.

 ### LOOP